Christian Bale

-Early life
+Early life and education

-Christian Charles Philip Bale was born on 30 January 1974 in Haverfordwest, Pembrokeshire, to English parents—Jenny James, a circus performer, and David Bale, an entrepreneur and activist.
-Bale has remarked, "I was born in Wales but I'm not Welsh—I'm English."
+Christian Charles Philip Bale was born on 30 January 1974 in Haverfordwest, Pembrokeshire, Wales, to English parents—Jenny James, a circus performer, and David Bale, an entrepreneur and activist.
+Bale has remarked, "I was born in Wales but I'm not Welsh—I'm English".
 He has two elder sisters, Sharon and Louise, and a half-sister from his father's first marriage, Erin.
 One of his grandfathers was a comedian while the other was a stand-in for John Wayne.
-Bale and his family left Wales when he was two years old, and after living in Portugal and Oxfordshire, England, they settled in Bournemouth.
+Bale and his family left Wales when he was two years old, and after living in Portugal and Oxfordshire, England, they settled in Bournemouth, England.
 As well as saying that the family had lived in 15 towns by the time he was 15, Bale described the frequent relocation as being driven by "necessity rather than choice" and acknowledged that it had a major influence on his career selection.

-He attended Bournemouth School, later saying he left school at age 16.
+He attended Bournemouth School until the age of 16.
 Bale's parents divorced in 1991, and at age 17, he moved with his sister Louise and their father to Los Angeles.

 Bale trained in ballet as a child.
 His first acting role came at eight years old in a commercial for the fabric softener Lenor.
 He also appeared in a Pac-Man cereal commercial.
 After his sister was cast in a West End musical, Bale considered taking up acting professionally.
 He said later he did not find acting appealing but pursued it at the request of those around him because he had no reason not to do so.
 After participating in school plays, Bale performed opposite Rowan Atkinson in the play The Nerd in the West End in 1984.
 He did not undergo any formal acting training.